adrianotm/timeseries-db/README.md

 Deleting data that does not exist in the database results in an error.

 ### Query data
-Route **POST /timeseries/query** - A query should be passed in the body of the request.
+Route **POST /timeseries/query** - A query as a JSON should be passed in the body of the request.
 Query parameters:
 ```haskell
 {
   gt      :: Int,    -- timestamp greater then